Parse tree: Constituency-based parse trees

 Each node in the tree is either a root node, a branch node, or a leaf node.
+(Note: See Carnie (2013):118ff for an introduction to the basic concepts of syntax trees (e.g. root node, terminal node, non-terminal node, etc.).)
 A root node is a node that does not have any branches on top of it.
 Within a sentence, there is only ever one root node.
 A branch node is a parent node that connects to two or more child nodes.
 A leaf node, however, is a terminal node that does not dominate other nodes in the tree.
 S is the root node, NP and VP are branch nodes, and John (N), hit (V), the (D), and ball (N) are all leaf nodes.
 The leaves are the lexical tokens of the sentence.
 A parent node is one that has at least one other node linked by a branch under it.
 In the example, S is a parent of both N and VP.
 A child node is one that has at least one node directly above it to which it is linked by a branch of a tree.
 From the example, hit is a child node of V. The terms mother and daughter are also sometimes used for this relationship.